Hemit99123/dailysat-next-app-1/README.md

 Welcome to the codebase of **DailySAT**!
 Here you will find a quickstart to our application!
 For a more technical guide on the DailySAT web platform, check out our wiki on the `Wiki` tab in our Github repo 😊

 ### 📚 To access the API documentation, navigate to: /api-docs
 NOTE: You will to have an authorized email.
 If you do not, kindly email `dailysatorg@gmail.com` or `hemitvpatel@gmail.com` (COO) and we can assist you from there!
-Afterwards, you will have 6 day access to employee privledges
+Afterwards, you will have 7 day (1 week) access to employee privledges

 ## 🧑‍🤝‍🧑 For open-source contributions: